 May 28, 2014 - Imagine you are unemployed, alone and barely making ends meet – unable to provide the basic necessities for yourself or your children.
 This is the stark reality for many of the women that come through the doors of Dress for Success, an international nonprofit organization providing services to help women find jobs and maintain employment.
 Whether victims of domestic violence, the economy, generational poverty or poor life choices, the clients of Dress for Success have one thing in common: they are ready to enter (or re-enter) the workforce and become self-sufficient.

 May 14, 2014 - In Part 1 and 2 of this series I provided examples of how debt can be used to build value and some general questions lenders may ask when putting together a proposal.
 A final important piece of evaluating debt, for companies and investors is the potential for debt to reduce value in the company and how can that be avoided.
 There are 3 major considerations to help minimize the potential downside(s) to debt: risk, overleveraging, and building a strong partnership.

-February 5, 2014 - The 10 year time horizon of the US Venture Capital Index ® by Cambridge Associates LLC continued its improvement in Q3 2013 to 8.58%, approximately one point higher than the three major public indices.
-While shorter-term performance slightly lags the public indices, longer-term performance significantly exceeds the public markets.
+May 14, 2014 - The 10 year time horizon of the US Venture Capital Index ® by Cambridge Associates LLC continued its improvement in Q4 2013 to 9.69%, but was bested by the recent strong performance of the three major public indices.
+While shorter term performance slightly lags the public indices, longer term performance significantly exceeds the public markets.
 As expected, the Late Stage US Venture Capital Index outperforms the Early Stage Index in the shorter hold periods, while the Early Stage Index outperforms over the longer time horizons.